RandomGGRandy/World_Of_Heroes/Module_Scripts/AStar_Pathfinding/readme.md

 - CellSize (Vector3):     Defines the size of each individual cell.
 Supports non-uniform sizes (e.g, 3x5x3).
 - Size (Vector3):         Specifies the total size of grid in the X and Z directions.
 - Type (string):          Defines the grid's population logic or structure (e.g., `Circle`, `Custom`, `Square`).

+Methods;
+- Creates the grid Object using the given parameters Pathfinding:CreateGrid(location: CFrame, size: Vector3, cellSize: Vector3?): GridObject

+- Populates the grid with cells, created by the pathfinding GridObject:PopulateCells(): ()
 ```

 <h2>2: Create the Character object</h2>